Liverwurst is a traditional meat-based sausage that is otherwise known as ‘liver sausage.’

 1) Very High In Sodium

-Liverwurst contains large amounts of salt, with 100 grams providing around 36% of the RDI for sodium (1).
+Liverwurst contains large amounts of salt, with 100 grams providing around 42% of the recommended intake for sodium (1).

 Depending on the overall diet, this could be an issue, particularly for people who are salt sensitive.

-Salt sensitivity is thought to affect roughly 25% of the population, and in such individuals, higher salt intake is likely to raise blood pressure (10).
+Salt sensitivity is thought to affect roughly 25% of the population, and in such individuals, higher salt intake is likely to more significantly raise blood pressure (10).

 2) Cheap Filler Ingredients

-The majority of liverwurst products will contain meat, liver, other organ meats, fat, and seasonings.
+The majority of liverwurst products contain meat, liver, fat, and seasonings.

-However, there are some more processed options to be aware of that don’t follow the traditional recipe.
+However, there are some further processed products to be aware of that may not follow the traditional recipe.

 How To Eat Liverwurst